-10 Trader Joe’s products that support metabolic health
+The 10 best things to buy at Trader Joe’s for metabolic health

-Take advantage of Trader Joe’s low prices to stock your cabinet with healthy snacks and ingredients that won’t spike your blood sugar.
+When we grocery shop, we like to take advantage of Trader Joe’s low prices to stock our cabinet with healthy snacks and ingredients that won’t spike our blood sugar.

 When you’re eating for metabolic health, whole foods reign supreme.
 But that doesn’t mean all convenience foods are off-limits.
 This ongoing series highlights some of the most metabolically friendly packaged foods found in popular supermarkets—often suggested by Levels members.